knee-cola/jekyll-meetup-lecture/README.md

 * [(2) Using themes](#2-using-themes)
 * [(3) Creating a GitHub page](#3-creating-a-github-page)

+There's one extra chapter called [Going beyond basics](#going-beyond-basics), which talsk about subjects not covered by the lecture.

+## Files in this repo

 To help you understand how each of the concepts described in this text works, source code is provided for each of the steps of converting a static website to Jekyll powered GitHub page.
 The source is organized in the following folders:
 * `0-static-website` - starting point - folder contains *old school* static web site, which is to be converted to a Jekyll project
 * `1-layouts` - this is the result of using layouts to convert our static HTML files into a Jekyll powered website